 The Cleveland Clinic states that more than four out of 10 people experience an episode of dizziness that is significant enough to send them to a doctor.
 Although most times dizziness goes away by itself, it may cause you to lose your sense of balance and increase the risk of falling.
 If you are dizzy often, reach out to a health professional.

-In the meantime, there are some things you can do to prevent dizziness or relieve its symptoms when it occurs:
+In the meantime, there are some natural remedies for vertigo you can try to help prevent dizziness or relieve symptoms:

 - Before standing up in the morning, sit on the edge of the bed for a few minutes.